 How will your team perform better or differently than the others we’re seeing?
 There’s no “right” answer here, and the best agencies may show that they’re sizing you up as much as you are them.
 That’s a good sign.

 How do you ensure quality and accountability within the agency team?
 You want a team that is responsive and committed to quality without being stifled by process.

 Tell me about the last client who fired you.
 If they can’t admit this has happened, they’re probably not being candid.

-What does a good PR program actually accomplish in your view?
+What will the outcomes look like after three months?
 Client needs differ, but be wary of a team who overpromises.
-Strategic PR is typically better at building brand visibility and reputation over time than it is at generating fast sales.
+And remember that in most cases, strategic PR is better at building brand visibility and reputation over time than it is at generating fast sales.

 Tell me about your greatest success over the past six months.
 This is a good question to ask every team member to better define the role and priorities of each.

 What tools and methods do you use to measure impact?
-The key here is to be on the same page and to avoid surprises int eh form of extra charges.
+The key here is to be on the same page and to avoid surprises in the form of extra charges.

 How much should we invest in outcomes measurement?
 It’s very important to be realistic about measuring outcomes and to recognize the cost of research if it’s warranted.

 Is our budget sufficient to accomplish our goals?
 You want a team that will focus on positive outcomes, not merely adding services to pad their billings.
 And no one wants to hear later that the budget was too small to ensure success.« Why Your PR Agency Didn’t Win The Business | Reporter Fahrenthold Crowdsources His Way To Glory »